aprokopenko/justcustomfields/readme.txt

 2. The edit post page meta box with fields created on the settings page

 == Changelog ==
+* Version 3.0.4
+	* New feature: Added support of fieldset visibility for custom post types based on post template
+	* Update: Description updated.
+	* Tests: Tested with WordPress 4.7.1
 * Version 3.0.3
 	* Optimization: File system mode add caching for json_decode
 	* Tests: Tested with WordPress 4.7